Unity Mitford: Arrival in Germany

-Mitford returned to Germany in the summer of 1934, enrolling in a language school in Munich close to the Nazi Party headquarters.
+Mitford returned to Germany in mid-1934, aged 19, enrolling in a language school in Munich close to the Nazi Party headquarters.
 Dalley notes "She was obsessed with meeting Hitler, so she really set out to stalk him."
 Pryce Jones elaborates:

 She set her mind on getting Hitler, and she discovered that Hitler's movements could be ascertained.
 It's one of the extraordinary things about Hitler's daily life that he was so available to the public.
 You knew which café he'd be in, you knew which restaurant he'd be in, which hotel, and he would just go and meet people over sticky buns and cakes, and it was possible to meet him like that.
 And he was in the habit of eating in the Osteria Bavaria in Munich and she started sitting in the Osteria Bavaria every day.
 So he would have to come into the front part of the restaurant where there was this English girl.

-After ten months, Hitler finally invited her to his table, where they talked for over 30 minutes, with Hitler picking up her bill.
-In a letter to her father, Mitford wrote: "It was the most wonderful and beautiful [day] of my life.
+After ten months, Hitler finally invited Mitford to his table at Osteria Bavaria, where they talked for over 30 minutes, with Hitler picking up her bill.
+In a letter home to her father, Mitford wrote that: "It was the most wonderful and beautiful [day] of my life.
 I am so happy that I wouldn't mind a bit, dying.
 I'd suppose I am the luckiest girl in the world.
 For me he is the greatest man of all time."
-Hitler became smitten with the young blonde British student.
-He was struck by her curious connections to the Germanic culture, including her middle name, Valkyrie.
+She also wrote of an encounter with Hitler in her diary: "'Lunch Osteria 2.30.
+THE FUHRER comes 3.15 after I have finished lunch.
+After about ten minutes he sends the Wirt [owner] TO ASK ME TO GO TO HIS TABLE."
+Hitler became smitten with the young blonde British student, the embodiment of the Nazi ideal of "Aryan" womanhood.
+He was also struck by her curious connections to Germanic culture, including her middle name, Valkyrie.
+She was invited to sit by Hitler at dinner parties, film screenings and Nuremberg rallies.
+He was known to hold her hand and stroke her hair while she sat at his feet, but scholars had stated that Mitford "probably never had intimate sexual relations with Hitler".